SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.8.md

 | read bit               | \[RB\]     |
 | write bit              | \[WB\]     |

-In a protocol editing window, ‘jump to linked item’ buttons (also known as paper clip buttons) will now also indicate relationships between group parameters and bit parameters.
+In a protocol editing window, "jump to linked item" buttons (also known as paper clip buttons) will now also indicate relationships between group parameters and bit parameters.

 ### Validator